rubensworks/PhD-Thesis/content/storing/evaluation.md

 Results from previous section showed that for BEAR-A, BEAR-B-daily and BEAR-B-hourly, OSTRICH requires *less* space than HDT-IC, which means that we *accept* Hypothesis 2.
-In order to validate that query evaluation is slower for VM but faster or equal for DM and VQ, we compared the means using the two-sample t-test, for which the results can be found in the [appendix](https://rdfostrich.github.io/article-jws2018-ostrich/#hypo-test-2){:.mandatory}.
+In order to validate that query evaluation is slower for VM but faster or equal for DM and VQ, we compared the means using the two-sample t-test, for which the results can be found in the [appendix (E)](https://rdfostrich.github.io/article-jws2018-ostrich/#hypo-test-2){:.mandatory}.
 In all cases, the means are not equal with a confidence of 95%.
 For BEAR-B-daily and BEAR-B-hourly, HDT-IC is faster for VM queries, but slower for DM and VQ queries.
 For BEAR-A, HDT-IC is faster for all query types.